 - Alkaline foods are most fruits and vegetables.
-Acidic foods include meats, dairy, grains, sugar, soda, coffee, and alcoholic beverages (see the food chart below).
+Acidic foods include meats, dairy, grains, sugar, soda, coffee, and alcoholic beverages.
 80% of your diet should be in the form of alkaline foods, with only 20% being from the acidic food list.
 Use the chart below to make healthier options.

 - Juicing and blending fresh fruits and vegetables are both excellent ways to increase your overall servings.

 - Avoid all chemically-laden processed and fast foods- consider these to be nutritionally dead foods.